DNA & Life

 The DNA & life educational program is based on one of the newest DNA methods for examining biodiversity.
-DNA & life is a unique citizen science project where high school students map selected fresh water animals in Denmark by analyzing environmental DNA (or eDNA) collected in fresh water.
+DNA & life is a unique citizen science project where high school students map selected aquatic animals in Denmark by analyzing environmental DNA (or eDNA) collected in fresh, salt and brackish water.

 At DNAlab, your class will be given an opportunity to learn about molecular biology, bioinformatics, biodiversity, and ecology.

 DNA & life – high school students in frontline research

 DNA & life brings high school students up close and personal with the research and into the researcher’s workspace in the museum’s DNA laboratory, DNAlab.
 Here they help develop methods, collect and analyze data and samples for use in research and management.
 Read some of the already published scientific articles HERE.